-As far as your roommates are concerned, you might surely live with other students from different parts of Europe and the world, living in a multicultural and fun environment.
+Regarding your roommates, you'll likely live with other students from different parts of Europe and the world, which will create a multicultural and fun environment.

 Advantages and disadvantages of sharing a flat in Krakow